 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-What’s the difference between a mortgage lender and a mortgage servicer?
-Most borrowers use the term “mortgage lender” to cover all parties involved in their home loan, but often, the actual lender doesn’t handle every part of the process, and your lender may hand your loan over to a mortgage servicer after closing.
+Most borrowers use the term “mortgage lender” to cover all parties involved in their home loan.
+Oftentimes, though, the actual lender only handles the beginning part of the mortgage process.
+It’s pretty common for your lender to hand over your loan to a mortgage loan servicer after closing.

-Mortgage lenders are financial institutions or groups of investors that provide money borrowers use to buy or refinance homes, while mortgage servicers take care of the day-to-day administration of the loan until the borrower pays it off.
+Mortgage lenders are financial institutions or groups of investors that provide money borrowers use to buy or refinance homes.
+A mortgage loan servicer, on the other hand, takes care of the loan’s day-to-day administration until the borrower pays it off.

-Some lenders do service their own loans; however, many aren’t large enough to deal with loan servicing profitably.
-These lenders often hand that task off to a loan servicing company.
+Some lenders do their own mortgage servicing, but many aren’t large enough to deal with loan servicing profitably.
+These lenders often hand that task off to a mortgage servicing company.